What Is Video Encoding? (Update)

 What Is Video Encoding

-Video encoding describes the process of converting raw video into a compressed digital format for efficient delivery across the internet.
-Encoding occurs as soon as a video stream is captured and plays an essential role in all live streaming workflows.
-The encoder itself might be built into a camera, but it can also take the form of a hardware encoding appliance, computer software like OBS Studio, or a mobile app.
+Video encoding describes the process of converting raw video frames into a compressed digital format for efficient delivery across the internet.
+Encoding occurs as soon as a video stream is captured and plays an essential role in all live streaming workflows, ensuring that encoded video is optimized for various platforms.
+The encoder itself might be built into a camera, but it can also take the form of a hardware encoding appliance, computer software like OBS Studio , WireCast, or a mobile app.

 Why Is Video Encoding Necessary?

-Video encoding is essential because raw video files are too large to send through most internet connections.
-For example, an uncompressed video at 480p (a low resolution) and 30 frames per second can have a data rate of 220 Mbps (Megabits per second), but the average home internet connection in the U.S. has a download speed of 189 Mbps and an upload speed of 23 Mbps.
-These large files wouldn’t even fit on a DVD or Blu-Ray disc.
-It would be like stuffing a large object down a tube with a diameter half its size — not to mention even more difficult when resolutions, frame rates, and color depths are higher.
+Encoding Video is essential because raw video frames are too large to send through most internet connections necessitating the use of efficient video codec.
+For example, an uncompressed video at 480p (a low resolution) and 30 frames per second can have a bitrate of 220 Mbps (Megabits per second), but the average home internet connection in the U.S. has a download speed of 189 Mbps and an upload speed of 23 Mbps.
+Highlighting the importance of encoding types to reduce bandwidth requirements.
+Attempting to stream such a high bitrate would be like stuffing a large object down a tube with a diameter half its size — not to mention even more difficult when resolutions, frame rates, and color depths are higher.

 Encoding, however, makes it possible to stream HD videos on basic home internet or through mobile data.
-Without video encoding, the only way to watch footage would be on the original device it was recorded on.
+Without video encoding, the only way to watch footage would be a direct connection to the original device it was captured on.

 How Does Encoding Work?

-Milliseconds after a live stream is captured, the data must be shrunk down for efficient transportation across the internet.
+Milliseconds after a live stream is captured, the data must be compressed for efficient transportation across the internet.
 Often, streams are reduced from gigabytes of data to megabytes of data.

 Video encoding software and hardware rely on two-part compression tools called codecs to achieve this.
-Specifically, codecs apply algorithms to the video and audio data to condense it in every way possible.
-Once the stream reaches viewers, a video decoder built into the player software or set-top box decompresses the data for playback.
+Specifically, codecs apply algorithms to the video and audio data to compress it in every way possible.
+Once the stream reaches viewers, a video decoder built into the player software, set-top box or connected TV, decompresses the data for playback.

 What Is a Codec